ouarez/acosys/services/talent-management.md

 **Our services include:**

-### Aboriginal Talent Management
+### Indigenous Talent Management

-Attracting Aboriginal talent requires unique strategies, and even once recruited, your Aboriginal resources have unique needs in the workplace.
-Whether you’re an Aboriginal or non-Aboriginal organization, we can help you manage your talent more effectively.
-We have assisted a number of customers in developing a full-cycle HR recruitment and integration strategy targeting Aboriginal professionals.
+Attracting Indigenous talent requires unique strategies, and even once recruited, your Indigenous resources have unique needs in the workplace.
+Whether you’re an Indigenous or non-Indigenous organization, we can help you manage your talent more effectively.
+We have assisted a number of customers in developing a full-cycle HR recruitment and integration strategy targeting Indigenous professionals.

 ### Recruitment and Screening